jjl/oolong/README.md

   (:require [oolong :refer [brew-master-file start-system]])) (defn go
-  "Given a filename, reads the file as edn and loads the services named under the `:app` key", passing in the entire config [filename]
+  "Given a filename, reads the file as edn and loads the services named under the `:app` key, passing in the entire config" [filename]
   (-> filename brew-master-file start-system))
 ```